Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 ## Troubleshooting with Phoenix

-Once you enable tracing for LangChain or LlamaIndex with Phoenix, the Phoenix platform will be available locally for troubleshooting.&#x20;
+Once you enable tracing for LangChain or LlamaIndex with Phoenix, the Phoenix platform will be available locally for troubleshooting.

 ```python
 import phoenix as px